-9.1 Registration of Keywords, Attributes, and Values
+9.2 Registration of Keywords and Values

-Proposals for registrations of new keywords, attributes and values for existing elements shall follow the following process:
+Proposals for registrations of new keywords and values for existing elements shall follow the following process:

-- 1. Each WG will appoint a Maintenance Editor for their PWG Standard. - 2.
-Anyone can initiate a proposal by starting an e-mail discussion on the appropriate working group mailing list or submitting a Technical Brief describing the request. - 3.
-After there is general agreement on the mailing list for the proposal, the WG chair or the proposer issues a Call for Objection (see below) on the pwg-announce mailing list with a description of the proposal that includes: - A description of the requirement being met or the problem being solved. - A description of the proposed solution. - A detailed description of the changes to the standard or schemas which are proposed to be integrated into the standard at afuture date. - 4.
-To make the status of proposed registrations and clarifications clear to PWG participants and others, the WG Chair will ensure that approved registrations are documented in the following working group directory:
+- 1) Each Working Group will appoint a Maintenance Editor for their PWG Standard. - 2) Anyone can initiate a proposal by starting an e-mail discussion on the appropriate Working Group mailing list or submitting a Technical Brief describing the request. - 3) After there is general agreement on the mailing list for the proposal, the Working Group Chair or the proposer issues a Call for Objection (see below) on the pwg-announce mailing list with a description of the proposal that includes: - A description of the requirement being met or the problem being solved. - A description of the proposed solution. - A detailed description of the changes to the standard or schemas which are proposed to be integrated into the standard at a future date. - 4) To make the status of proposed registrations clear to PWG participants and others, the Working Group Chair will ensure that approved registrations are documented in the following Working Group directory: - ftp://ftp.pwg.org/pub/pwg/[working group]/approved-addenda where [working group] is the project acronym.

-ftp://ftp.pwg.org/pub/pwg/[working group]/approved-addenda

-where [working group] is the project acronym.
 When the standard is revised and re-approved, any relevant registrations or extensions that were included in the revision will be removed from the addenda directory.

-9.2 Registration of Operations, New Type-2 enums, and new Semantic Elements
+9.3 Registration of New Operations and Semantic Elements

-Proposals for registration or extension of a standard to include new operations, type-2 enums, objects or semantic elements for existing groups shall adhere to the following process:
+Proposals for registration or extension of a standard to include new operations or semantic elements for existing groups shall adhere to the following process:

-- 5. Anyone can initiate a proposal by submitting a Technical Brief to the appropriate working group describing the registration or extension.
-The Technical Brief should be able to function as a complete, standalone technical description of the proposed extension with formal references to the relevant standard. - 6.
-After there is general agreement in the working group, the WG chair will issue a Last Call for comments on the proposal.
-Upon successful Last Call completion, the WG chair may either issue a Call for Objection on the pwg-announce mailing list or continue with PWG Formal Approval for a Technical Brief. - 7.
-To make the existence and status of the approved Technical Brief clear to PWG participants and others, the WG chair will ensure that approved registrations are documented in the following working group directory:
+- 1) Anyone can initiate a proposal by submitting a Technical Brief to the appropriate Working Group describing the registration or extension.
+The Technical Brief should be able to function as a complete, standalone technical description of the proposed extension with formal references to the relevant standard. - 2) After there is general agreement in the Working Group, the Working Group Chair will issue a Last Call for comments on the proposal.
+Upon successful Last Call completion, the Working Group Chair may issue a Call for Objection on the pwg-announce mailing list or continue with PWG Formal Approval for a Technical Brief. - 3) To make the existence and status of the approved Technical Brief clear to PWG participants and others, the Working Group Chair will ensure that approved registrations are documented in the following Working Group directory: ftp://ftp.pwg.org/pub/pwg[working group]/approved-addenda, where [working group] is the project acronym.

-ftp://ftp.pwg.org/pub/pwg/[working group]/approved-addenda

-where [working group] is the project acronym.
 When the standard is revised and re-approved, any relevant registrations or extensions that were included in the revision will be removed from the addenda directory.

-9.3 Compatible Extension of a Standard that Includes Major new Element Groups or Objects
+9.4 Compatible Extension of a Standard that Includes Major New Element Groups or Objects

-8. Any extension to a PWG standard that includes the addition of major new element groups, operations or objects will be treated as a revision of the standard and shall follow the Formal PWG Standards-track Process.
+Any extension to a PWG standard that includes the addition of major new element groups or objects will be treated as a revision of the standard and shall follow the Formal PWG Standards-track Process.

-10 Intellectual Property and Confidentiality
+10.Intellectual Property and Confidentiality